The Insurance and Reinsurance Law Review: Israel

 - fines and penalties, including civil fines and monetary levies.

-The new Insolvency and Economic Rehabilitation Law (2018) defines extensive duties of the chief executive officer (CEO) and the directors (but not the officers) in companies facing insolvency and holds them liable for breach of these duties.
-Israeli insolvency law also prohibits exemption and indemnification of directors for breach of these duties.
+The new Insolvency and Economic Rehabilitation Law (2018) (the Insolvency Law) defines extensive duties of the CEO and the directors in companies facing insolvency and holds them liable for breach of these duties.
+The Insolvency Law also prohibits exemption and indemnification of directors for breach of these duties.

 Insurance and reinsurance law

 The Israeli legal system is fundamentally a common law regime, without jury.
 However, throughout the years, civil law statutes have been enacted.
 The Insurance Contract Law 1981 (ICL) adopted principles of consumer protection.
 The Control of Financial Services (Insurance) Law provides regulatory provisions for the market.
 The ICL applies to all types of insurance other than reinsurance, marine, aviation and insurance of diamonds or valuable metals.